syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Migration.md

 3. The Project Migration window allows you to configure the following options:
       i.
 Essential Studio Version: Select any version from the list of Installed Versions. ii.
 Backup: The option Backup copies the original project into the Backup folder in the same project location before migration. iii.
-Assemblies From: The option Assemblies from add the assembly to project from below locations.
+Assemblies From: The option Assemblies from add the assembly to project from the following locations.
 1. Added From GAC - Refer the assemblies from the Global Assembly Cache
 2. Added from Installed Location - Refer the assemblies from the Syncfusion Installed locations.